Usdaw has more than six hundred reps aged under 27 who are working hard across the UK to support Usdaw members.

 "There's no doubt that young workers should be in Usdaw.
 I know people say ‘we don't need it, we can fight for ourselves' but it's not just about representation, they need to know what else we can do for them."

-Graham recently won the divisional organising award nomination for Most Promising New Activist.
+Graham recently won the Regional organising award nomination for Most Promising New Activist.
 "The Organising Awards is an absolute positive for everyone," said Graham.
 "It's great to celebrate the work that reps do, it's all about supporting each other.

 "In terms of my future, I've applied for the Academy this year so I'm just waiting to hear about that."

-Leanne McAdie - Scottish division
+Leanne McAdie - Scottish Region

 Tesco rep Leanne is part of a team of four reps looking after 130 members in the Orkney store.
 She was elected in 2015.